Sangria with Vodka

 - A cup or so of red wine

 My Biggest Tip for Making Sangria

 Serve it cold!
-Make sure there each glass if filled with ice cubes.
-Remember, don't put ice in the pitcher, which will water it down and dilute the taste.
+Make sure each glass is filled with ice cubes.
+Remember, don’t put ice in the pitcher, which will water it down and dilute the taste.

 What follows is how I make my red sangria, it’s very close to my friend’s.
 Every time I make this, I savor the taste of summer.
 More important, perhaps, this one always makes me relish the wonderful people whose paths have intersected mine through the years.